 For all Broadway Artists Alliance (BAA) workshops and intensives, the required \$300 deposit and applicable fees are strictly non-refundable.
 The remaining balance amount is refundable if a written request for cancellation is received by Broadway Artists Alliance 30 (thirty) days prior to the start of the program.
-Due to the extensive preparation required for all workshops and intensives, BAA cannot offer refunds for cancellations made within 30 (thirty) days of these programs.
-If a student is unable to attend a workshop or intensive, the \$300 deposit may be credited for future use provided a written request for cancellation is received at least 7 (seven) days prior to the start of a program.
+Due to the extensive preparation required for all workshops and intensives, BAA cannot offer refunds for cancellations made within 30 (thirty) days of these programs, with the exception of the College Audition Prep Seminar, for which no refunds will be given after June 1st.
+If a student is unable to attend a workshop or intensive, the \$300 deposit and any additional tuition payment may be credited for future use provided a written request for cancellation is received at least 7 (seven) days prior to the start of a program.
+If a student cancels after July 1st for any reason, there will be a \$50 administrative student advisor fee deducted.